🌐 Network Fundamentals & OSI Model - CCNA Practice Questions

 CCNA Network Fundamentals Exam Tips

 Network Fundamentals & OSI Model questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: osi, tcp/ip, topology, ethernet, network, cable.

 What CCNA Expects